 IRS Form 8826: Disabled Access Credit

-Learn how eligible small businesses may use IRS Form 8826 to claim a federal tax credit for certain ADA-related accessibility expenses — and how CMS Max Ultimate helps businesses stay proactive with ADA compliance built into their website platform.
+Learn how eligible small businesses may use IRS Form 8826 to claim a federal tax credit for ADA-related accessibility expenses—and how CMS Max Ultimate helps you stay proactive with built-in website accessibility support.

 Potential Tax Credit